 Are you ready?

 The transistor is an active device.
 It amplifies.
-There are many types of the transistor over 20,000 different types from hundreds for manufacturers.
+There are many types of transistors over 20,000 different types from hundreds of manufacturers.

 Type of Transistor

-We can put them into two types of standard transistor, NPN and PNP.
-Which they have different symbols.
+We can put them into two types of standard transistors, NPN and PNP.
+Which they have different transistor symbols.

 The character shows the class of semiconductor materials used to make the transistor.